Next: Unit conversion, Previous: ClutterTexture, Up: Top

 <clutter-timeline>

-<clutter-timeline>) (n_frames unsigned-int)Advance timeline by requested number of frames.
+<clutter-timeline>) (msecs unsigned-int)Advance timeline by the requested time in milliseconds

 - timeline